ianyian/readmyobject/SUPPORT.md

-# Object Detector Pro Max - Support & Help
+# my1314 - Support & Help

-Welcome to Object Detector Pro Max support!
+Welcome to my1314 support!
 This guide will help you get the most out of the app.

+**Educational AI Object Detection App** - Learn and explore YOLOv8 COCO object detection technology.

 ## 📱 Quick Start Guide